Recent developments on Oka manifolds

-A series of major contributions by Yuta Kusakabe is described in Sections \ref{sec:elliptic}-\ref{sec:complements}.
-His results on the one hand provide further conceptual unification of Oka theory, and on the other hand yield new constructions and examples of Oka manifolds and Oka maps.
-Kusakabe showed in particular that the Oka condition is Zariski local; see Theorem \ref{th:localization}.
-He also proved that the complement $\C^n\setminus K$ of any compact polynomially convex subset $K\subset\C^n$ for $n>1$ is an Oka manifold; see Theorem \ref{th:complement}.
-The analogous result holds on Stein manifolds with the density property; such manifolds share many complex analytic properties with Euclidean spaces (see \cite{AndristForstnericRitterWold2016,Forstneric2019JAM,ForstnericKutzschebauch2022,ForstnericWold2020PAMS,Kutzschebauch2020}).
-In Sections \ref{sec:complements} and \ref{sec:CPn} we describe several other new classes of Oka manifolds.
-We show in particular that for a compact polynomially convex set $K$ in $\C^n$, $n>1$, and considering $\C^n$ as the affine part of the projective space $\CP^n$, the complement $\CP^n\setminus K$ is Oka as well; see Theorem \ref{th:complementCPn}.
-Under a minor topological assumption, the same holds for complements (both in $\C^n$ and $\CP^n$ for $n>1$) of sets of the form $C\cup K$, where $K$ is a compact polynomially convex set in $\C^n$ and $C\subset \C^n$ is contained in a compact connected set of finite length such that $C\cup K$ is compact; see Theorems \ref{th:CK} and \ref{th:CK-CPn}.
-In particular, if $C$ is a rectifiable Jordan curve in $\C^n$ for $n>1$, then $\C^n\setminus C$ and $\CP^n\setminus C$ are Oka manifolds.
+In Sections \ref{sec:complements} and \ref{sec:CPn} we describe several new examples of Oka manifolds.
+We show in particular that for a compact polynomially convex set $K$ in $\C^n$, $n>1$, and considering $\C^n$ as an affine chart in the projective space $\CP^n$, the complement $\CP^n\setminus K$ is Oka as well; see Corollary \ref{cor:complementCPn}.
+Under a mild additional assumption, the same holds for complements (in $\C^n$ and $\CP^n$) of compact sets of the form $C\cup K$, where $K$ is a compact polynomially convex set in $\C^n$ and $C$ is contained in a compact connected set of finite length; see Theorems \ref{th:CK} and \ref{th:CK-CPn}.
+In particular, if $C$ is a rectifiable Jordan curve in $\C^n$ for $n>1$ then $\C^n\setminus C$ and $\CP^n\setminus C$ are Oka manifolds.
 Furthermore, the complement of any closed strictly convex set in $\C^n$ $(n>1)$ is Oka; see Theorem \ref{th:convexnoline} due to Wold and the author \cite{ForstnericWold2022Oka}.